Rajurao12/machinelearningproject/README.md

 # machinelearningproject
-this repository is a project which I have done during my machine leaning skills
+this repository is a project which I have done during my learnings of machine learning skills